iNKORE-NET/Translations/namespaces/site-home/content/community/article/rules-capacity.en-us.md

-As you know, some social media plaforms may limit how many members you can have in a group.
+As you know, some social media platforms may limit how many members you can have in a group.
 To ensure fair access and lively discussions in these platform-limited groups, we have set the following rules for capacity:

 ## Active Membership Policy